decretist/Dissertation/Chapter3/chapter3.markdown

-debate over the biography of Gratian, Winroth's argument against Sg being an earlier version of the text of the *Decretum* than the first recension is an indirect argument against a long teaching career for Gratian I, as Winroth conceives him, and against a long period of incremental development for the text of the *Decretum*.
+debate over the biography of Gratian, Winroth's argument against Sg being an earlier version of the text of the *Decretum* than the first recension is an indirect argument against a long teaching career for Gratian 1, as Winroth conceives him, and against a long period of incremental development for the text of the *Decretum*.

 ## Pennington